linkml/linkml/tests/test_scripts/output/genmarkdown/meta_no_types/index.md

      * [Annotation](Annotation.md) - a tag/value pair with the semantics of OWL Annotation
  * [ImportExpression](ImportExpression.md) - an expression describing an import
  * [LocalName](LocalName.md) - an attributed label
- * [MatchQuery](MatchQuery.md) - A query that is used on an enum expression to dynamically obtain a set of permissivle values via a query that matches on properties of the external concepts
+ * [MatchQuery](MatchQuery.md) - A query that is used on an enum expression to dynamically obtain a set of permissivle values via a query that  matches on properties of the external concepts.
  * [PathExpression](PathExpression.md) - An expression that describes an abstract path from an object to another through a sequence of slot lookups
  * [PatternExpression](PatternExpression.md) - a regular expression pattern used to evaluate conformance of a string
  * [PermissibleValue](PermissibleValue.md) - a permissible value, accompanied by intended text and an optional mapping to a concept URI
  * [Prefix](Prefix.md) - prefix URI tuple
- * [ReachabilityQuery](ReachabilityQuery.md) - A query that is used on an enum expression to dynamically obtain a set of permissible values via walking from a set of source nodes to a set of descendants or ancestors over a set of relationship types
+ * [ReachabilityQuery](ReachabilityQuery.md) - A query that is used on an enum expression to dynamically obtain a set of permissible values via walking from a  set of source nodes to a set of descendants or ancestors over a set of relationship types.
  * [Setting](Setting.md) - assignment of a key to a value
  * [StructuredAlias](StructuredAlias.md) - object that contains meta data about a synonym or alias including where it came from (source) and its scope (narrow, broad, etc.)
  * [UniqueKey](UniqueKey.md) - a collection of slots whose values uniquely identify an instance of a class